lechefran/python_slam/README.md

 ## What is this project repository about?
 This is a simple, evolving simultaneous localization and mapping program.
 This project is currently being developed using Python 3.x on Ubuntu 18.04 operating system.
-The program is currently in the feature and infromation extraction stage with map construction as a future goal of the project.
+The program is currently in the feature and information extraction stage with map construction as a future goal of the project.

 ## How to run the program
 After cloning this repository, run the program using *./slam.py* or *python3 slam.py*